lichuan/askcoin/README.md

 }
 ```

-- log_level:  control the level of the log and the corresponding output content, its value can be "fatal", "error", "warn", "info", "debug".
+- **log_level**:  control the level of the log and the corresponding output content, its value can be "fatal", "error", "warn", "info", "debug".
-- log_path:  the directory in which the log files are stored.
+- **log_path**:  the directory in which the log files are stored.
-- db_path:  directory for storing leveldb database files.
+- **db_path**:  directory for storing leveldb database files.
-- network.p2p.host:  host address for P2P network communication (IP or domain name).
+- **network.p2p.host**:  host address for P2P network communication (IP or domain name).
-- network.p2p.port:  port number for P2P network communication.
+- **network.p2p.port**:  port number for P2P network communication.
-- network.p2p.max_conn:  maximum number of P2P network connections allowed.
+- **network.p2p.max_conn**:  maximum number of P2P network connections allowed.
-- network.p2p.init_peer:  initial peer nodes in P2P networks.
+- **network.p2p.init_peer**:  initial peer nodes in P2P networks.
-- network.websocket.host:  websocket address that mobile app or explorer can connect to.
+- **network.websocket.host**:  websocket address that mobile app or explorer can connect to.
 If you only want to provide internal network access, you can set this as a LAN address (192.168.1.234, for example).
-- network.websocket.port:  websocket port that mobile app or explorer can connect to.
+- **network.websocket.port**:  websocket port that mobile app or explorer can connect to.
-- network.websocket.max_conn:  maximum number of websocket connections allowed.
+- **network.websocket.max_conn**:  maximum number of websocket connections allowed.
-- network.websocket.open:  whether to open websocket service.
+- **network.websocket.open**:  whether to open websocket service.